Problem-dependent attention and effort in neural networks with applications to image resolution and model selection: Results from Threshold-based Classifiers

-The three charts in Figure \ref{fig:ppf} illustrate the tradeoffs between performance and data requirements that are implied by the results in Table \ref{tab:threshold}.
+The five charts in Figure \ref{fig:ppf} illustrate the tradeoffs between performance and data requirements that are implied by the results in Table \ref{tab:threshold}.
 For each of the classifiers whose results are shown in that table, the classification accuracy is plotted along the vertical axis of one of the three figures, and the amount of data used for the average test case is plotted along the horizontal axis.
 The ideal classifier is represented by the combination of values in the top left of each graph, with 100\% accuracy and zero bytes read.
 Each colored point or line shows an achievable combination of these two objectives.
 The asterisks in all three charts and the diamonds in Figure \ref{fig:ppf3} present the performance and resource intensity of the benchmark classifiers from Table \ref{tab:threshold}.
 The lines illustrate the combinations obtained from the sequential classifiers with propensity thresholds ranging from 80\% to 99.9\% as in the table.
-As with Figure \ref{fig:correlation}, the first chart shows results for the LeNet-5, the second for the logistic regression approach, and the third for DLA-Simple and ResNet-18.
+As with Figure \ref{fig:correlation}, the first chart shows results for the LeNet-5, the second for the logistic regression approach, the third for DLA-Simple and ResNet-18, and the fourth and fifth are for the twelve networks estimated on the ImageNet and ImageNet-V2 datasets.

 The patterns shown in the graphs reflect the same tradeoffs as appear in the table.
-For the LeNet-5 classifier in Figure \ref{fig:ppf1}, using the sequential classifier enables movement to the left (a reduction in data usage) with minimal downward movement (reduction in accuracy) with four out of five of the datasets.
-For the logistic regression classifier in Figure \ref{fig:ppf2}, cost reductions are achievable for two of the five datasets, and for the DLA-Simple and ResNet-18 classifiers in \ref{fig:ppf3}, substantial savings are achieved on the SVHN, but for the CIFAR-10, the threshold-based classifiers that are able to reduce data usage entail too large of a loss in performance to be viable.
+For the logistic regression model in Figure \ref{fig:ppf2}, cost reductions are achievable for two of the five datasets.
+For the LeNet-5 model in Figure \ref{fig:ppf1}, using the sequential classifier enables movement to the left (a reduction in data usage) with minimal downward movement (reduction in accuracy) with four out of five of the datasets.
+For the DLA-Simple and ResNet-18 classifiers in \ref{fig:ppf3}, substantial savings are achieved on the SVHN, but for the CIFAR-10, the threshold-based classifiers that are able to reduce data usage entail too large of a loss in performance to be viable.
+Among the ImageNet and ImageNet-V2 datasets in Figures \ref{fig:ppf4} and \ref{fig:ppf5}, all of the models show a downward slope for both datasets, indicating real tradeoffs.
+But for the most effective classifiers, the solid lines at the top of both graphs achieve close to the levels of performance shown of the benchmarks (indicated by the stars and diamonds) but with noticeable savings in data use.